-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to crimes; prohibiting certain employees of or volunteers at a school from contacting or communicating with a pupil under certain circumstances; prohibiting certain employees of or volunteers at a school from engaging in conduct intended to cause or encourage a pupil to engage in sexual conduct, transmit or distribute a sexual image of the pupil or engage in certain other behavior; providing that certain crimes committed against pupils constitute sexual offenses for the purposes of various statutes; providing that certain persons who are convicted of engaging in such conduct are subject to various statutory provisions relating to sex offenders; revising provisions relating to the licensure and employment of persons convicted of engaging in certain prohibited conduct with pupils; providing penalties; and providing other matters properly relating thereto.
+AN ACT relating to crimes; prohibiting certain employees of or volunteers at a school from contacting or communicating with a pupil under certain circumstances; prohibiting certain employees of or volunteers at a school from engaging in conduct intended to cause or encourage a pupil to engage in sexual conduct, transmit or distribute a sexual image of the pupil or engage in certain other behavior; [providing that certain erimes committed against pupils constitute sexual offenses for the purposes of various statutes; providing that certain persons who are convicted of engaging in prohibiting a court from ordering a victim or witness of such conduct [are] to be subject to [various statutory provisions relating to sex offenders;] a psychological or psychiatric examination; providing that certain persons who are convicted of engaging in such conduct are subject to various statutory provisions relating to electronic communications devices; revising provisions relating to the licensure and employment of persons convicted of engaging in certain prohibited conduct with pupils; providing penalties; and providing other matters properly relating thereto.